snailairy/snailairy/README.md

 ## 📜 License

-This project is licensed under MIT License &copy; 2024 Snailairy.
+This project is licensed under MIT License.
+For more information visit <a link="https://www.tldrlegal.com/license/mit-license">MIT License (Expat)</a>

 ## 💬 Contact